gottacatchenall/ms_data_schema_macroecology/manuscript.md

 package manager and ecosystem with state-of-the art tools for data science, machine learning [@Innes2018FluEle; @Turing], simulation [@Harris2021EcoJl], and visualization.

-Using standardized types as a bridge between data and analysis is how we create an open standard for ecological data.
-This splits the processes of data aggregation and data analysis into discrete parts.
-Integrating either data from a particular study, or a new database, is as simple as implementing the interface from the data source to the standardized types.
+Defining a living standard for ecological data in `Julia` will make it easier to combine data from different sources by splitting the process of data aggregation from the process of analysis.
+Integrating data from a particular study, or a new database, is as simple as implementing the interface from the data source to the standardized types.
 Data from individual studies could be incorporated into public repositories containing both the raw data and the interface to Julia data structures, and this combined data/interface package is all that is needed to either reproduce the results or incorporate that data into a larger data assemblage.
-This will make combining data from multiple sources easier, and yield benefits for the development and implementation of novel methods, as the analysis code becomes separate from the data source.
-In turn, this will enable specialization in development of analysis tools that can be scaled to meet the needs of next-generation biodiversity monitoring.
+This will make combining data from multiple sources easier, and yield benefits for the development and implementation of novel methods, as the software for analysis becomes separate from the software for data cleaning and aggregation.

+We envision a modern set of tools for ecology in `Julia` based around the standardized types.
 The term "ecosystem" is often used metaphorically to describe a set of software tools that work together.
-Toward a modern set of tools for macroecology in `Julia` based around the standardized types we propose.
-Multiple trophic-levels of packages in `Julia`.
-Modular tools that enable arbitrarily complex analysis pipelines.
+We imagine multiple "trophic-levels" of packages for ecological science in `Julia` based around the "basal" set of standardized types --- a modular set of tools that can be chained together create arbitrarily complex analysis pipelines. that can be scaled to meet the needs of next-generation biodiversity monitoring.

 # References